iamlxb3/EMNLP2023-ADOROR/readme.md

+## Title: Just Adjust One Prompt: Enhancing In-Context Dialogue Scoring via Constructing the Optimal Subgraph of Demonstrations and Prompts

 ## Overview

-This repository contains the code for the ADOROR method, where we plan to open source all the code with detailed comments if the paper is accepted.
+Our paper has been accpeted to EMNLP2023-main.
+This repository contains the code for our ADOROR method, where we plan to open source all the code with detailed comments no later than **March 2024** (It may be ahead of schedule and we'll make it public as soon as we can!).
+We are very sorry, but for the time being we can only provide some of the code.
+Feel free to email me (iamlxb3@gmail.com) with any questions, my current research interest is doing dialog evaluation and persona dialog data generation based on in-context learning.

 ### Code for the core steps